alexamies/buddhist-dictionary/web/corpus/chusanzangjiji-scroll13-frag.md

 English	translation: None

+Summary: Conditions at the time of the birth of the Buddha

 Notes: This passage is included in a collection of texts about the birth of the Buddha and spread of Buddhism in China compiled by Venerable Jue Wei of Fo Guang Shan.
 See the book <em>Parading the Buddha</em> by  Venerable Juewei (2013) ISBN: 978-1-932293-83-8.
 Also see

 [Literature: Buddha’s Birthday Celebrations Accounts] (http://www.paradeofthebuddhas.org/?page_id=197 "Literature: Buddha’s Birthday Celebrations Accounts")